Naked Paradise: Production

-In early July 1956 it was announced Beverly Garland would star in Naked Paradise by R. Wright Campbell directed by Roger Corman.
+In early July 1956, Beverly Garland was announced as starring in Naked Paradise by R. Wright Campbell and directed by Roger Corman.
 Garland had made several films for Corman, including Not of This Earth, It Conquered the World, and Gunslinger.
-A few days later it was announced John Ireland, who had just made Gunslinger for Corman under a two-picture deal, would be Garland's costar.
+A few days later, John Ireland, who had just made Gunslinger for Corman under a two-picture deal, was announced to be Garland's costar.
 Filming was to begin on September 12.

-In August it was announced the film would star Lisa Montell, who had been in Shark Reef.
+An August announcement had Lisa Montell, who had been in Shark Reef to be starring.
 Ireland was still attached at this stage.
 He was soon replaced by Richard Denning.

 Robert Wright Campbell's script was rewritten by Charles B. Griffith.

 Filming started 2 September 1956.
 The film was shot in two weeks on location in Hawaii, back-to-back with She Gods of Shark Reef.

 Samuel Arkoff of AIP has a small role in the movie.
 Arkoff later recalled:

 We went over to Hawaii — me, my two kids and my wife, Jim Nicholson with his wife and three kids.
-Roger told me to come over to where he was shooting, and he gave me this one line to read to Richard Denning: “It’s been a good harvest, and the money is in the safe.”
+Roger told me to come over to where he was shooting, and he gave me this one line to read to Richard Denning: "It's been a good harvest, and the money is in the safe."
 Now that's a key line (laughs)!
-That was my first and last role; I’ve never been asked back into any of ’em since!
+That was my first and last role; I've never been asked back into any of 'em since!

 The Cocoa Palms Hotel received an on screen credit in exchange for housing the films stars at a reduced rate.

-Garland recalled "We filmed on the island of Kauai, stayed at the Coca Palms Hotel and had great accommodations.
+Garland recalled, "We filmed on the island of Kauai, stayed at the Coca Palms Hotel, and had great accommodations.
 Roger really did this one up the right way.
 I don't know if it was because we were at this beautiful location and Roger simply felt like spending more, but it was one of the best locations ever, especially for a Roger Corman film."
-However it would be the last film Garland made for the director.
+However, it was the last film Garland made for the director.